ahmad-naghavi-ozu/DFC2023-annotation-issue/README.md

 By default, the script reads from `buildings_only_train.json` and writes to `processed_annotations.json`, but these paths can be customized via command-line arguments.

-> **Note:** For convenience, we have already included the processed annotations file `processed_annotations.json` in this repository, so you can skip the processing step and directly use the visualization tool.
+> **Note:** The processed annotations file needs to be generated on your local machine by running the processing script.
+The file is not included in this GitHub repository due to its size.

 ### Visualizing Annotations